- 1 COsleep: Closed- and Open-loop Sleep Stimulations with Auditory Stimuli

 Only works with OpenBCI Cyton board (from firmware starting at version 2.x.x) and Linux.

-If you are lazy and do not want to install anything, or just try COsleep, install the USB image on an USB stick and boot from it (UEFI and BIOS).
-A Debian Live 9.8.0 is on there and pre-configured where you can run COsleep from the folder structure found in the root folder /cosleep.
+If you are lazy and do not want to install anything, or just try COsleep, install the USB image on an USB stick and boot from it (UEFI and BIOS) with the instructions in this link.
+A pre-configured Debian Live 9.8.0 distribution with a real-time kernel is on there and ready to run the pre-installed COsleep (executables and source code) from the folder structure found in the root folder /cosleep.
 Using the USB stick bootable version will (likely) not alter your PC in any way and it works on most common notebooks/laptops/PCs out of the box.

 A poster with pictures and infographics, lists’n’stuff shows an example to pack an OpenBCI in a cheap and safe Box.
 I call it the “Somnofredics Plus PSG”.
 Its a fun project from a serious collaboration work.